jaorduz/jaorduz.github.io/README.md

 1. To add a post
     1.1.
 Go to _posts folder and create a file.
     1.2 I changed the title in the _pages/year-archive.html file.
+    1.3 Go to _data/navigation.yml file to change the title

 2. Go to _pages
     2.1.
 Change the talkmap.html file to add or remove info in the talks file.